newworldcode/nwd/README.md

 #NWD
-A VERY small, simple, fast and modern dom query helper.
+New World DOM is a very small, simple, fast and modern dom query helper.

 ```js
 $('a').each(function (link) {